-D1.
-Sir let me move on to the pro-business government initiatives.
+- D1.
 This year, the government introduced a number of incentive schemes to spur productivity in businesses.
-Many Members have expressed similar sentiments to MP Jessica Tan's on the importance of keeping the application processes simple so that more businesses can truly benefit from the schemes.

-D2.
-Sir, MOF agrees that the incentive schemes must indeed be simple so that all businesses can benefit from them in an easy and timely manner, while ensuring that the schemes remain relevant to achieving the intended policy outcomes.
-I would like to assure Ms Tan that we will administer our tax incentives with this objective in mind.

-D3.
-Take, for example, the recently announced Productivity and Innovation Credit, which is an economy-wide initiative to spur all businesses to upgrade themselves and to invest in activities along the innovation value chain.
-This scheme is kept simple so that all businesses, even the smaller ones, can understand and benefit from it.
+Many Members have expressed similar sentiments to MP Jessica Tan's on the importance of keeping the application processes simple so that more businesses can truly benefit from the schemes. - D2.
+Sir/Madam, MOF agrees that the incentive schemes must indeed be simple so that all businesses can benefit from them in an easy and timely manner, while ensuring that the schemes remain relevant to achieving the intended policy outcomes.
+I would like to reassure Ms Tan that we will administer our tax measures with this objective in mind. - D3.
+Take, for example, the recently announced Productivity and Innovation Credit, which is an economy-wide initiative to spur all businesses to upgrade themselves and invest in activities along the innovation value chain.
+This scheme is kept simple so that all businesses, even the smaller ones, can understand and benefit from it. - D4.

-D4.
 Under the scheme, businesses simply claim the enhanced deductions as part of their normal tax filing process.
 In general, no application is required.
 Businesses automatically qualify for these tax deductions so long as they spend on any of the six pre-stated categories of innovation-based activities.

-D5.
-MOF has also taken the effort to ensure that the qualifying criteria for these deductions are clear, specific and are not overly restrictive.
-This gives businesses more certainty upfront on whether a potential investment can qualify for the scheme.
+- D5.
+MOF has taken the effort to ensure that the qualifying criteria for these deductions are clear, specific and are not overly restrictive.
+This gives businesses more certainty upfront on whether a potential investment can qualify for the scheme. - D6.

-D6.
 The scheme also allows some businesses to convert their tax deductions or allowances into a non-taxable cash grant.
 To apply for this, a business only needs to fill in a declaration form at the point of claim at the end of the financial year.
-And again, this is done together with its annual tax filing.
-Upon receiving the form, IRAS will process the claim and credit the cash grant into the business's account within 3 months.

-D7.
-Given that the Productivity and Innovation Credit is meant to be a broad-based scheme, the process will be much simpler than targeted grant schemes, where businesses have to submit an application along with the supporting documents, pass through selection criteria, and meet required commitments.

-D8.
-I would therefore reassure MP Jessica Tan that the Government has and will continue to streamline regulations, simplify processes and keep administrative costs low.
-Even though Singapore has been ranked first in the World Bank's "Doing Business" Report for four consecutive years from 2007 to 2010,we do not take our ranking lightly and will strive to ensure that we continue to be a favourite place to do business.
+This is done together with its annual tax filing.
+Upon receiving the form, IRAS will process the claim and credit the cash grant into the business's account within 3 months. - D7.
+Given that the Productivity and Innovation Credit is meant to be a broad-based scheme, the process will be much simpler than targeted grant schemes, where businesses have to submit an application with the supporting documents, pass through selection criteria, and meet required commitments. - D8.
+I would like to also assure MP Jessica Tan that the Government has and will continue to streamline regulations, simplify processes, keep administrative costs low.
+Even though Singapore has been ranked first in the World Bank's "Doing Business" Report for four consecutive years from 2007 2010, we do not take our ranking lightly and will strive to ensure that Singapore continues to be a favourite place to do business.